Helmholtz-AI-Energy/BaumBauen/scripts/README.md

 # BaumBauen Scripts

-This is contains examples of scripts that call and run BaumBauen-related modules.
+This contains examples of scripts that call and run BaumBauen-related modules.

 ## Scripts organisation